Description

 Impact

-The ibmpex hardware monitoring driver in the Linux kernel contains a race condition that can cause a null pointer dereference during the removal of sensor files.
-When a userspace process reads a sensor file while the driver is being unloaded, the driver data may be cleared to NULL before the sysfs callback finishes, leading to a kernel crash.
-This results in a denial‑of‑service that can affect the entire system.
+The IBM PEX hardware monitoring driver in the Linux kernel contains a race condition that can lead to a null pointer dereference.
+When a userspace process reads a sensor file at the same time the driver is being unloaded, the driver data is cleared to NULL before the sysfs callback finishes, causing the kernel to crash.
+This results in a denial‑of‑service affecting the entire system.

 Affected Systems

-All Linux kernel versions that include the ibmpex driver are potentially impacted.
-No specific vendor version is listed; the issue is present in the kernel code where the ibmpex driver is compiled.
+All Linux kernel builds that include the ibmpex driver are potentially impacted.
+No specific vendor version is listed, and the issue is present wherever the driver is compiled into the kernel.

 Risk and Exploitability

-The CVSS score is not provided and the EPSS score is unavailable, but the vulnerability is not listed in the CISA KEV catalog.
-Attackers would need local access to trigger the race condition, for example by repeatedly reading sensor files during uncontrolled removal of the driver.
-The potential impact is a system crash, which can be considered a moderate risk in environments where the driver is used.
+The CVSS score of 5.5 indicates moderate severity, while the EPSS score of less than 1% suggests a low likelihood of exploitation.
+The vulnerability is not currently listed in the CISA KEV catalog.
+Attackers would need local access or privileged users to trigger the race condition, for example by repeatedly reading sensor files while the driver is being removed.
+Successful exploitation would result in a kernel crash and a system‑wide denial of service.

 Remediation